denzelrenner/Dissertation/README.md

 conda env export > env_name.yaml
 ```

+The yaml files are located in this github repository in a folder called `yaml_file`.
 Firstly copy the yaml files to the HPC using rsync or scp and then type in the following commands.
 This will give you the same conda environment I have used in my analysis without having to install any packages yourself.

 ```bash
 conda env create -f goatoolsenv.yaml